Let’s get one thing straight. This is not just another WPforms review from a salesperson looking to make affiliate income on your purchase.

 WPForms Pro account costs $399/year, but you can get a 50% discount if you purchase through the link on this page today.

-Though, this offer is only available for a limited time.
+However, this offer is only available for a limited time.
 It won’t last long.

 WPForms Free Trial or Money Back Guarantee?